 Who is on the SNB Bank Council?

-The SNB’s bank council are responsible for overseeing and controlling the Swiss National Bank’s business.
-Each member of the SNB Bank Council serves a term of 4 years and their entire term of office is not permitted to exceed 12 years.
+The SNB’s Bank Council are responsible for overseeing and controlling the Swiss National Bank’s business.
+Each member of the SNB Bank Council serves a term of 4 years, and their total term of office is not permitted to exceed 12 years.

 |Мember of the SNB Bank Council||Members of the Governing Board|